Safeguarding

 Role of the Designated Safeguarding Lead (DSL)

-The designated safeguarding lead takes lead responsibility for safeguarding and child protection (including online safety) within the school.
+The designated safeguarding lead is a senior member of staff from the school leadership team who takes lead responsibility for safeguarding and child protection (including online safety) within the school.
 This is explicit in the role holder’s job description.
 This person should have the appropriate status and authority within the school to carry out the duties of the post.
-They should be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters, to take part in strategy discussions and inter-agency meetings, and/or to support other staff to do so, and to contribute to the assessment of children.
+They should be given the additional time, funding, training, resources and support they need to carry out the role effectively.
+The DSL’s additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or to support other staff to do so, and contributing to the assessment of children.
 Deputy designated safeguarding leads (ADSLs)Deputy/alternate designated safeguarding leads are trained to the same standard as the designated safeguarding lead and the role is explicit in their job descriptions.
-Whilst the activities of the designated safeguarding lead can be delegated to ADSLs, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead.
-Manage referralsThe designated safeguarding lead is expected to:
+Whilst the activities of the designated safeguarding lead can be delegated to ADSLs, the ultimate lead responsibility for child protection, as set out above, remains with the designated safeguarding lead, this responsibility should not be delegated.
+AvailabilityDuring term time the designated safeguarding lead (or a deputy) should always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+Whilst generally speaking the designated safeguarding lead (or deputy) would be expected to be available in person, it is a matter for individual schools and colleges, working with the designated safeguarding lead, to define what “available” means and whether in exceptional circumstances availability via phone and or Skype or other such media is acceptable.
+The school and the designated safeguarding lead must arrange adequate and appropriate cover arrangements for any out of hours/out of term activities.
+Manage referralsThe designated safeguarding lead is expected to refer cases:

 Work with othersThe designated safeguarding lead is expected to: